 Many people name charities and other cause-related organizations as beneficiaries.

-If you have a nonprofit you feel passionate about, you can name it as a primary or contingent beneficiary to receive all or a percentage of the payout.
-Doing so can be an impactful way to leave a legacy.
+If you have a nonprofit you feel passionate about, you can name it as a primary or contingent beneficiary to receive all or a percentage of your assets or life insurance payout.
+Doing so can be an impactful way to leave a legacy.1

 Can you change beneficiaries?